-- Marriage Residency Patterns refers to where a couple lives after they are married: is it with the husband's family (called patrilocal) or with the wife's family (matrilocal) or neither (neolocal).
+- Marriage Residency Patterns (or post-marital residence patterns) refers to where a couple lives after they are married: is it with the husband's family (called patrilocal) or with the wife's family (matrilocal) or neither (neolocal).

 - Division of Labor is a reference to how work roles are divided between the sexes and classes of a society: are there jobs that are defined specifically for women or men in the society, or for specific families?
 Is cooking only for men, or religious specialists or other leadership roles only come from certain families?